chocolatey/chocolatey-workshop/ReadMe.md

  1. Install/Upgrade Launchy, Notepad++, Baretail, and Git - `choco upgrade launchy notepadplusplus baretail git -y`
  1. Add the PowerShell profile - type `Set-Content -Path $profile -Encoding UTF8 -Value ""`
  1. Open the profile file and add the following content:
     ~~~powershell
     $ChocolateyProfile = "$env:ChocolateyInstall\helpers\chocolateyProfile.psm1"
     if (Test-Path($ChocolateyProfile)) {
       Import-Module "$ChocolateyProfile"
     }
     ~~~
- 1. Create a folder for packages if it doesn't already exist at c:\packages - `New-Item 'c:\packages' -ItemType 'Directory'`
+ 1. Create a folder for packages if it doesn't already exist at "c:\packages" - `New-Item 'c:\packages' -ItemType 'Directory'`
  1. Navigate to the packages folder.
 All commands from here will be in that packages folder.

 ### Exercise 1: Install Visual Studio Code